 - Disable the furnace’s power by using its wall switch or breaker.
 If your gas valve is not electric, you will need to shut off the gas as well.

 - Lift off the furnace’s front panel and trace the wire to the flame sensor.

 - Unscrew the rod and use your sandpaper, steel wool or emery cloth to carefully rub the metal rod.

 - Wipe off the rod with a paper towel.

 - Turn the furnace’s power back on.
-It might proceed through a set of checks before proceeding with regular operation.
-If your furnace doesn’t turn on, the sensor could need to be replaced or something else might be causing a problem.
-If this takes place, get in touch with us at 308-995-8177 for heating and cooling repair assistance.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 308-995-8177 for heating and cooling repair assistance.

 - Turn the switch to the “off” position.

-If you have followed the list twice and the pilot light still won’t burn or stay lit, get in touch with us at 308-995-8177 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 308-995-8177 for furnace service.